neverstopbuilding/blog/src/_posts/2013-04-30-chef-best-practices-a-series.md

 #Coming up…
 In the next post we will dive into the creation of a basic Rake build system and setting up a basic continuous integration system.

-{% c2a icon:"K" title:"Hungry for more?
-Get the Book!" action:"Check it out!" link:"https://leanpub.com/Chef-survival-guide?utm_source=nsb&utm_medium=blog&utm_campaign=Chef+Best+Practices:+A+Series" label:"Chef Survival Guide" %}
-This and future posts related to the build out of Chef Broiler Plate are being consolidated in "The Chef Survival Guide."
-The book will include more detail and examples.
-{% endc2a %}